berksaltuk/berksaltuk/README.md

 - 👋 Hi, I’m @berksaltuk
-- 👀 I’m a lifelong computer science student!
+- 👀 I’m a backend engineer at Getir and a lifelong computer science student!
 - 🌱 Interested in backend development & deep learning

 <!---